CDCgov/phdi-azure/docs/implementation-guide.md

 ```
 ![azure-fhir-api-response](./images/azure-fhir-api-response.png)

-The table below describes the contents and expected ingestion pipeline behavior for each of the other files include in `sample-data/`.
+The table below describes the contents and expected ingestion pipeline behavior for each of the other files included in `sample-data/`.
 Feel free to try them out for yourself!

 | Test File | File Contents | Expected Outcome |
 | --------- | --------------| ---------------- |